Managing Dental Anxiety and Fear

 Talk to us

-We can't read minds.
+If you’re not sure how to discuss your fears and anxieties, ask us for advice.
 Though it can be hard to talk about irrational fears with a stranger, we can take extra precautions during visits if fears and anxiety are communicated.

 Bring a portable music player